 Air leaking is another issue that can occur with a CPAP mask.
 The effectiveness of your CPAP therapy at night can be diminished if the mask is not worn correctly.

-The need to get up in the middle of the night to adjust your mask might have negative consequences, including making you drowsy during the day and reducing the efficacy of your CPAP treatment.
+The need to get up in the middle of the night to adjust your mask might have negative consequences, including making you drowsy during the day and reducing the efficacy of your sleep apnea treatment.

 A chinstrap might help you keep your mouth closed and prevent air leakage if you tend to breathe through your mouth.